tekknolagi/gecho/README.md

     * a = pop(); b = pop(); push(b^a);
 30. `mod`
     * a = pop(); b = pop(); push(b%a);
-31. `pi`
-    * Pushes a good approximation of pi to the stack.
 32. `read`
     * Reads user input.
 Only really useful with file reading/compiling.
 Pops one element from the stack and reads that number of numbers, and pushes them to the stack.
 33. `<`